Kevin's Hiking Page

 Question: What kind of DIGITAL camera do you have?

 Answer: At the time this question was asked, I didn't.
-Most of the pictures on this site are taken with actual film - slide film, usually Fuji Velvia to be precise.
+The pictures on this site before August 2005 were taken with actual film - slide film, usually Fuji Velvia to be precise.
 I scanned the images using a good quality slide scanner.
-I now have a Minolta digital SLR that I'm happy with, although the slides I took are probably better quality.
+Of course since then I've gone digital.
 For the gory details on my camera equipment, see About This Site.

 Question: I can't believe you gave the Routeburn and Milford Tracks an 8 rating!
 What gives?